-- 2.1 Active Servicing Rate - 2.2a Barriers recorded within the Initial Phase - 2.2b Barriers recorded with linked activities - 2.2c Barriers managed
+- 2.1 Active Servicing Rate - 2.2 Barriers with linked Activities

-The Active Servicing Rate measure focusses on Provider engagement with Participants.
+The Active Servicing Rate measure (2.1) focusses on Provider engagement with Participants.
 Participants in TtW are expected to participate for 25 hours per week and this measure ensures Providers are making the most of the time they have with each Participant on their Caseload.